My OpenLearn Profile

 This page contains all the information that this user has chosen to make public on their OpenLearn profile.

-Dr Stephanie Taylor is a senior lecturer in psychology, with The Open University Arts and Social Sciences faculty (FASS).
-She has contributed to both psychology and social sciences modules (including Social psychology: critical perspectives on self and others; Introducing the social sciences; Discourse analysis; Ethnography and Introduction to quantitative and qualitative research methods).
+Stephanie Taylor is Professor in Social Psychology, with The Open University Arts and Social Sciences faculty (FASS).
+She has contributed to both psychology and social sciences modules (including Advancing Social psychology, Living Psychology, Introducing the social sciences; Discourse analysis and Ethnography).

 In her research she uses qualitative methods to investigate identity, including narratives of identity and place, and creative identities.